themanager.org

 Protecting the Knowledge Enterprise As knowledge management changes the rules of competitive intelligence, offense and defense must merge in a coordinated strategy.

 Relating the Knowledge Production Function to Total Factor Productivity: An Endogenous Growth Puzzle.
 The knowledge production function is central to R&D-based growth models.
 This paper empirically investigates the knowledge production function and intertemporal spillover effects using cointegration techniques.
-Time-series evidence suggests there are two long-run cointegrating relationships.
-The first captures a long-run knowledge production function; the second captures a long-run positive relationship between TFP and the knowledge stock.
-The results indicate the presence of strong intertemporal knowledge spillovers and that the long-run impact of the knowledge stock on TFP is small.
-This evidence is interpreted in light of existing theoretical and empirical evidence on endogenous growth. pdf.
-2005

 Rethinking the Knowledge-Based Organization In the course of working with more than 30 companies over the past eight years, I have found that a knowledge-based organization is made up of four characteristics that can be summarized as process, place, purpose and perspective.
 Each of these elements forms a basis for evaluating the degree to which knowledge is an integral part of the organization and the way it competes.
 Executives who understand how the four elements interact will be able to start changing their companies to take advantage of the vast intellectual assets hidden below the surface.
 2003